murex/mikado-testbuilders-kata/cpp/BUILD_MANUAL.md

 The minimum required version of CMake is "***3.10.0***".

 However, in our setup script, we are using the version "***3.19.3***"

+#### Compilers

+When running on Windows, the code is compiled with [MSVC](https://docs.microsoft.com/en-us/cpp/build/reference/compiling-a-c-cpp-program?view=msvc-160).

+On other platforms, the script will be using the default C++ compiler set on the machine.
+For that, we have tested the with GCC and Clang

 ### IDEs
 We have successfully tested loading, compiling and running this kata on the below 3 IDEs: